jeffreykegler/old_kollos/notes/misc/loup2.md

         * Continue with the next rule of the rule loop.

-    + Continue with the next rule of the symbol loop.
+    + Continue with the next symbol of the symbol loop.

 * When there are no symbols left in the "work stack", all the nullable symbols will have been marked in the `nullable`